cooper-org/cooper/docs/source/problem.md

 ### Constraint Sampling

-**Cooper** can handle the case where not all violation entries of a {py:class}`Constraint` are observed at each step.
+**Cooper** can handle cases where only a subset of {py:class}`Constraint` violations are observed at each step.
-This can be done by specifying the subset of observed constraint violations.
+For instance, in problems with a large number of constraints, where assessing feasibility is costly (e.g., requiring evaluation across an entire dataset), it can be more efficient to evaluate only a subset of constraints per iteration.
-You must use an {py:class}`~cooper.multipliers.IndexedMultiplier` as the multiplier associated with the constraint.
+To do this, specify the subset of observed constraint violations and ensure that an {py:class}`~cooper.multipliers.IndexedMultiplier` is used as the multiplier associated with the constraint.

 Consider the case of an $n$-dimensional constraint, where only $m \leq n$ entries are observed. **Cooper** expects the following arguments when instantiating a {py:class}`ConstraintState`: